Henry B. Mattingly: The Chattanooga campaign

 Bragg, with a larger army than Rosecrans, was strongly fortified to the east, south, and west of Chattanooga.
 His positions commanded the river below.
 Practically the Army of the Cumberland was besieged.
-The Rebels, with Joseph Wheeler'scavalry roaming north of the Tennessee River, was frequently interrupting the Army of the Cumberland's supplies.
+The Rebels, with Joseph Wheeler's cavalry roaming north of the Tennessee River, was frequently interrupting the Army of the Cumberland's supplies.
 Longstreet's corps holding Lookout and Raccoon mountains west of Chattanooga, commanded the railroad, the river, and the shortest and best wagon roads both south and north of the Tennessee, between Chattanooga and the railhead at Bridgeport (even the road that ran along the north bank of the river), a distance of twenty-six miles by rail.

 Due to this situation, all supplies for Chattanooga had to be hauled by the Anderson road, a circuitous route, north of the river, over mountainous country, increasing the distance to over sixty miles.
 The region along the road became so exhausted of food for the cattle that by the time they reached Chattanooga they were in as bad condition as the animals already there.
-Nothing conld be transported but food, and Mattingly and his brethren were without sufficient shoes or clothing for the coming winter.
+Nothing could be transported but food, and Mattingly and his brethren were without sufficient shoes or clothing for the coming winter.
 There was a single supply line open that snaked nearly 60 miles over rough terrain from Bridgeport, Alabama to the north, across rough terrain to the east, and came down to the city from the north.
 Supplying an army during good weather on this road was an ordeal, even with the mule teams in good condition, but with the rainy season that soon set in, and the incessant hauling wearing out the mules, the army's daily rations were constantly dwindling.
 The unpaved road was significantly worsened by heavy autumn rains that began in late September.

 Starting with a tropical storm from September 28 to October 1, Mattingly and the besieged garrison endured eighteen periods of significant rainfall until the end of October.
 Twelve to eighteen inches of standing water were reported in the trenches of Chattanooga's defenses.
 As the ordeal continued, the 10th Kentucky saw on average 20 percent of the army reported sick on any given day of the siege.
 The large number of army horses and mules in the city generated 570,000 pounds of manure daily.
 Forty-thousand gallons of urine per day soaked encampments and contaminating sources of water.
 Disease, filth, and contamination were everywhere.
 The siege induced acute malnutrition also increased vitamin-induced disease rates.
 Toward the end of October, Mattingly and his brethren's typical rations were "four cakes of hard bread and a quarter pound of pork" every three days.
-While Mattingly and the bulk of the arny were suffering, cavalry and mounted infantry were able to get out to forage and replenish their horses.
+While Mattingly and the bulk of the army were suffering, cavalry and mounted infantry were able to get out to forage and replenish their horses.